 During cheesemaking, cheese is acidified using naturally occurring bacteria, and sometimes by the addition of lemon juice or vinegar.
 The healthy bacteria in cheese convert the milk sugar lactose into lactic acid, which helps preserve the cheese.

-After adding the enzyme rennet, which causes cheese curds to form, cheesemakers press or strain cheese to remove most of the moisture content.
+After adding the enzyme known as rennet — which comes from the stomachs of ruminant mammals and causes cheese curds to form — cheesemakers press or strain cheese to remove most of the moisture content.

 Soft and semi-soft cheeses like mozzarella have a higher moisture content, while semi-hard and hard cheeses like cheddar and parmesan have lower moisture levels and are usually aged longer.

-Most yellow or red cheeses get their color from the addition of annatto, an orange-red dye obtained from the seeds and pulp of the tropical tree achiote.
+Most yellow or red cheeses get their color from the addition of annatto, which is an orange-red dye obtained from the seeds and pulp of a tropical tree called achiote.
 Cheesemakers can also add herbs, spices, or wood smoke as flavoring agents.

 Nutritional Profile of Cheese